mhmdelngar/CS186/README.md

 - Project 1: SQL
   - You will learn to write SQL queries in this project.
-  - My implementation is in this [repo](https://github.com/PKUFlyingPig/CS186-proj1).
+  - My implementation is in this [repo](https://github.com/mhmdelngar/CS186-proj1).
-- Project 2 - 4 : Implement a simple relational database —— rookiedb
+- Project 2 - 5 : Implement a simple relational database —— rookiedb
-  - My implementation is in this [repo](https://github.com/PKUFlyingPig/CS186-Rookiedb).
+  - My implementation is in this [repo](https://github.com/mhmdelngar/CS186-Rookiedb).
   - project 2: B+ tree
   - project 3: joins and query optimization
   - project 4: concurrency
   - project 5: recovery
 - Project 6: NoSQL
   - You will learn to write mongodb queries in this project.
-  - My implementation is in this [repo](https://github.com/PKUFlyingPig/CS186-proj6).
+  - My implementation is in this [repo](https://github.com/mhmdelngar/CS186-proj6).

-## Want to learn more ?

-Check out [this repository](https://github.com/PKUFlyingPig/Self-learning-Computer-Science) which contains all my self-learning materials : )